 • A centrally governed mechanism (currently called SDM3) that is building on existing features of the CDM, but can be used by all countries.
 It shall be supervised by a body designated by the conference of the parties to the PA, similar to how the Executive Board supervises the CDM.
 Public and private participation in the SDM needs to be approved by Parties.
-The PD (para 38) makes it clear that the SDM directly takes up the principles
+The PD (para 38) makes it clear that the SDM directly takes up the principles of the CDM, such as real, measurable and long term reductions, additionality and verification and certification by DOEs, and explicitly asks to apply experience from the Kyoto

-1 According to the latest national inventories.
+According to the latest national inventories.